yeaicc/camunda-bpm-workbench/README.md

 # camunda BPM workbench

-camunda BPM workbench is a web-application allowing you to implement BPMN processes using an app directly inside a web browser.
+camunda BPM workbench is a web-application allowing you to implement your BPMN processes with [camunda BPM](camundabpm] directly inside a web browser.

+## Components

 The app provides the following features:

 ### BPMN Diagram Renderer